yaananth/boss-action/README.md

 - `worker`: Should point to worker file name (with out `.yml`) in `.boss/workers`

 ### workers yml

+> Note: These have to be at `.boss/workers/` [sample](https://github.com/yaananth/boss-action/tree/master/.boss/workers.json)

 Just github action yml but only the [`steps` part](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idsteps)